Arielitoz/ponegl/steps.md

     payload - 46byte to 1500byte(IP/ARP frame + padding): main data

     CRC - 4 Bytes : frame check to sure that all received data is correctly without any errors

+MAC Address : 48 bit : two decimal, separated by a colon